SamFrier/lifeHS/README.md

 # lifeHS
-Simple implementation of Conway's Game of Life in Haskell using a finite wraparound grid.
+Simple implementation of [Conway's Game of Life][1] in Haskell using a finite wraparound grid.

 ## Getting Started